 LC Inviting Vices Note

 Ever notice how most poached pears are bathed in booze?
 Yeah, us too.
 Not these pears, though.
 But with a shot of robust espresso to liven up this caramely sauce, you won’t even think to miss any trace of tipsiness.
 Perhaps the charms of one enticing vice erase those of another.

 - For the pears

 - 4 cups cold water

-- Generous 3/4 cup superfine or granulated sugar
+- Generous 3/4 cup superfine (or just blitz granulated sugar in a blender until finely ground but not powdery) or granulated sugar

 - 1 teaspoon vanilla extract

 - 2 cinnamon sticks